-An employee who is sent by an employer or selected or engaged by an employer or agent to go to a job which qualifies the employee to the provision of this clause shall not be entitled to any of the allowances prescribed by clause 27. of this Agreement for the period occupied in travelling from the employees' usual place of residence to the distant job, but in lieu thereof shall be paid:
+An employee who is sent by an employer or selected or engaged by an employer or agent to go to a job which qualifies the employee to the provision of this clause shall not be entitled to any of the allowances prescribed by clause Error!
+Reference source not found. of this Agreement f or the period occupied in travelling from the employees' usual place of residence to the distant job, but in lieu thereof shall be paid: